CN-TU/network-flow-counting/README.md

 # network-flow-counting
 Contact: Fares Meghdouri
+fares.meghdouri@tuwien.ac.at

-This repository contains the code and data for our paper **Unveiling Flows in the Dark: Analysis of Encrypted Tunnels**
+This repository contains the code and data for our paper **Shedding Light in the Tunnel: Counting Flows in Encrypted Network Traffic** published at ICDMW-DMC 2021

 # Datasets
-## Used in the Paper
+## Preprocessed
+(please contact the author)

 ## Extract Your Own Data
 Start by downloading the following pcap files: